October 01, 2024

 The truth is that multiple newer studies find that micronized progesterone does not cause breast cancer, and it may even help prevent it.

-8. The sooner you start, the better.
+8. The sooner you start HRT, the better.

 Don’t put off treating menopause.
 “If you start on hormones early and stay on them for a short period to time, you get the maximum benefits for heart health, brain cognition, and bone health,” Dr. Hartzfeld says.
 Studies show better cardiovascular outcomes for women who were treated with progesterone and estradiol earlier.
 Another study found that receiving hormone therapy near the start of menopause led to a 64% decreased risk of cognitive impairment 5 to 15 years later.